silnrsi/grcompiler/installer/readme.txt

 CHANGES SINCE VERSION 4.1

+* Allow a font with Graphite tables to serve as input.

+* Changed -d option to -D, -d option now generates XML file only.

+* Output decimal numbers for glyph IDs in debugger files.

 * Handle a large number of glyphs in replacement classes; this will produce Silf table v 4.0.

 * Ensure that requesting the metrics of a pseudo-glyph will return the metrics of the corresponding actual glyph.